 CREATING A STENCIL

 The first step in creating a stencil is to choose a stencil design.
-We offer a number of stencil designs on our Resources page.
+We offer a number of stencil designs on our Maker Supplies + Stencils page.
 But, there other fantastic resources out there, like Ed Roth’s Stencil 101, Lena Corwin’s Printing By Hand, and Amy Butler’s Amy Butler Stencils: Fresh, Decorative Patterns for Home, Fashion & Craft.
 Many of these sources offer ready-to-use stencils.
 If you choose a readymade, you can skip to the section below on transferring your stencil design.
 However, should you choose to create your own design or use a pattern that is not available as a ready-to-use stencil, follow the instructions below to create your own.

 CREATING YOUR OWN STENCIL